Home Care Package

 |Package level||Daily fee||Fortnightly fee|

-The above figures were current on the My Aged Care website as at 20th March 2022.
-The basic daily fee figure changes each March and September, to coincide with changes to the aged pension.
+The above figures were current on the My Aged Care website as at September 2022.
+The basic daily fee figure changes each March and September, to coincide with changes to the age pension.

 Income-tested care fee